 Anyway where was I?
 Oh yeah, I’m freeeeeezing!
 So I decided to make this vegetable broth with goats cheese dumplings to warm my chronically cold body.
 Sometimes I’m so cold, I think I might actually be dead.
 Meh.

-6 Shallots, peeled and roughly chopped
+5 shallots or 1 white onion, peeled and roughly chopped

-2 sticks of celery roughly chopped
+2 sticks of celery, roughly chopped

-1 Tbs tomato puree
+1 tbs tomato puree

 1 leek, roughly chopped